corlene-r/enhancing-bert-using-syntax/README.md

 You can also choose whether it uses the origional go-emotions model or our modified go-emotions model via the `--model_type` flag.
 By default, the modofied go-emotions model is used.

 The syntax parser that we used was the Stanford Parser.
 It's not included in this repository because of file size constraints.
 However, the ```.jar``` file can be downloaded from this link: [Stanford Parser](https://nlp.stanford.edu/software/lex-parser.shtml#Download).
 Some of the parsed trees are included in the ```data``` directory.

+The paper and report for this experiment can be found in the repository with the file name ```report.pdf```.